 Thankfully, one crime drama makes up for all the other crime narrative wannabes out there.
 That show inspired neither stupendous ratings nor won many awards during its run-time, but since its completion has been recognized as one of the greatest television shows of all time.
 That show is called, The Wire, created by David Simon.

-If your idea of an exciting police-procedural is CSI, Criminal Minds (2005-current) or Blue Bloods (2010-current), then prepare to unlearn everything you’ve seen and heard about TV crime narratives.
+If your idea of an exciting police-procedural is CSI, Criminal Minds (2005-2020) or Blue Bloods (2010-), then prepare to unlearn everything you’ve seen and heard about TV crime narratives.
 One can analyze The Wire from many perspectives, either as a straightforward police drama, a sociopolitical analysis of modern urban America, or they can view it in relation to the plethora of other inferior crime shows that populate basic cable.
 For lack of better words, David Simon’s The Wire is the “anti-CSI.”

 HBO’s premiere crime narrative is a show that defies episodic nature and conventional storytelling techniques.
-While shows like CSI are well known for telling contained, separated stories with each episode, The Wire is built more like a Dickensian novel, or what I consider to be the natural format of television narratives.
+While shows like CSI are well known for telling contained, separated stories within each episode, The Wire is built more like a Dickensian novel, or what I consider to be the natural format of television narratives.
 The Wire is full of storylines that unfold over multiple seasons, not episodes, and each narrative grows, expands, and interweaves with others from one season to the next.
 Every episode in The Wire is connected and presents new information with every scene.
 No episode is wasted or can be dismissed as “filler” — everything is important.
 Every storyline contributes to establishing the overarching narrative of the city of Baltimore, deepening and expanding its characters into detailed constructions of real people with real emotions with real conflicts.

 An invaluable characteristic of the show’s narrative is that each season introduces a new theme and setting into the overarching main story of the show’s master-setting, which is the city of Baltimore itself.
 However, the characters and themes introduced in each season recur in every season thereafter, so no new concepts are ever wasted or fizzle out before their time.
 Every subplot leads somewhere and adds something critical to the Baltimore-diegesis.
 Season 1 is the leanest and most focused season of the bunch.
-It’s a straighforward police-vs-drug-lords investigation, introducing the primary sociopolitical themes of the show, which include (among others) crime and punishment within the justice system, urban decay and poverty, as well as how these elements affect the lives of citizens from all walks of life.
+It’s a straightforward police-vs-drug-lords investigation, introducing the primary sociopolitical themes of the show, which include (among others) crime and punishment within the justice system, urban decay and poverty, as well as how these elements affect the lives of citizens from all walks of life.

 Season 2 expands the show’s narrative focus to the blue collar workers of Baltimore’s docks and the international trade system.
 Season 3 shifts the magnifying lens to the city’s policy-makers, leaders, and politicians, analyzing the inner workings and bodily functions of the political structures that serve as the brain of the city.
-Season 4, easily the most tragic and heartbreaking season of the series, studies the school systems and the failure of the education system to protect and educate Baltimore’s youth.
+Season 4, easily the most tragic and heartbreaking of the series, studies the school systems and the failure of the education system to protect and educate Baltimore’s youth.
 The fifth and final season of The Wire focuses on the journalistic side of urban America, telling intricate stories about how the press and media function, both for good and ill, in the urban metropolis.
 Each season focuses on corruption within each institution, with the failure of unencumbered capitalism as a substitute for social policy serving as the focal point of The Wire’s thesis.

 The other main selling point of The Wire is, of course, its characters.
 The show is legendary for depicting an honest, truthful portrayal of urban life in the forms of many types of characters, ranging from drug-riddled slums to middle-class neighborhoods to secluded, pampered lifestyles of the rich and famous, from African-American to white-American to international residents, from gay to straight and everything in between, from the young to the old, from the honest to the corrupt, from the compassionate to the violent — The Wire depicts people from all walks of life in the city of Baltimore striving to find their place in the world.
 Every character is fleshed out and receives ample screen-time, allowing the entire cast to develop over the course of the series.
 Officially, the series’ lead is Dominic West’s Detective Jimmy McNulty, but the series is in truth an ensemble-piece.
 Particularly famous individuals from The Wire also include Idris Elba as the gangster and co-crime lord of the Barksdale crew, Stringer Bell, and who could forget the shows’ most famous and popular character, Michael K. Williams’ Omar Little?
 I’m telling the truth when I say that every character in the show is interesting.
 All of the characters are relatable in some way, all of them feel real, and each character is either likable or fun to hate.
 The characterizations in this show are fantastic.